 Additionally, I have launched a separate full year journal version.
-This journal, The Overcomer’s Journal for Men, was created to help in the daily battle planning and after action report for the Christian man.
+This journal, Stand Firm: Overcomer’s Journal for Men, was created to help in the daily battle planning and after-action report for the Christian man.

 Conflict is inevitable.
 The variables that we can change are; the position from which we fight and the strength of our conviction.